-DD-990 can be used in a stand-alone manner or in combination with Query-990 and DBMS-990 for full data file control.
-Query-990 does not require the data manager to access data base files.
+DD can be used in a stand-alone manner or in combination with Query and DBMS for full data file control.
+Query does not require the data manager to access data base files.

-3.3.3 Query-990
+3.3.3 Query

-Query-990 is an English-like nonprocedural language with statements composed of several clauses.
+Query is an English-like nonprocedural language with statements composed of several clauses.
 The clauses allow you to specify the content and format of each line as well as the complex conditions that a data base record or line must meet to be qualified for output.
-Calculations can be performed on fields and the results can be output, tested, sorted, or used in further calculations.
+Calculations can be performed on fields, then the results can be output, tested, sorted, or used in further calculations.
 Output sorting, default column headings, and automatic paging are supported.
 String operations for test conditions (such as "contains") are also available.

-The Query-990 language makes it possible to specify a complex report in a few clauses.
+The Query language makes it possible to specify a complex report in a few clauses.
 An application program to obtain the same report might require several hundred lines.
-The Query-990 software package for DNOS provides you with a convenient and efficient means of retrieving data from a DBMS-990 data base.
+The Query software package for DNOS provides you with a convenient and efficient means of retrieving data from a DBMS data base.
 You can gather and review data without writing a program.

-The Query-990 processor produces a report or data file by accepting and executing a Query-990 language statement.
-You can build and execute a Query-990 statement by either of the following two methods:
+The Query processor produces a report or data file by accepting and executing a Query language statement.
+You can build and execute a Query statement by either of the following two methods:

-- Invoke the Query-990 processor directly and gain access to a Query-990 statement file (interactively or in batch mode) that was built through either the Query-990 editor or the system text editor. - Build a Query-990 language statement by executing the Guided Query-990 utility, which constructs the statement by prompting you with questions to determine the content and format of the report.
+- Invoke the Query processor directly and gain access to a Query statement file (interactively or in batch mode) that was built through either the Query editor or the system text editor. - Build a Query language statement by executing the Guided Query utility, which constructs the statement by prompting you with questions to determine the content and format of the report.